 Supporting health and safety leadership across the heritage sector has also been a key area of work.
-In January and February, we delivered a series of six, one day, workshops in collaboration with the Heritage Railway Association, at venues around the country.
+In January and February, we delivered six, one-day, workshops in collaboration with the Heritage Railway Association, at venues around the country.
 The events were successful in driving collaboration, exploring key issues and sharing the health and safety message more widely, and feedback has been positive.
 Across the non-mainline sector we focused on asbestos exposure risks and will continue to support 'duty to manage' compliance checks throughout the coming year.